Sanjaykaka Patil

-Sanjaykaka Ramchandra Patil is a politician from Tasgaon of Sangli district of Maharashtra state in India.
-He was Vice President of Sangli Municipal Corporation and President of Indian Youth Congress in Sangli district.
-In 1996, he was the member of Zila Parishad, Sangli.
-He was arranging the fronts against Government for the farmers problems in Sangli district.
-He is also the President of Shri Ganapati Jilha Krushi Audyogik Sarv Seva Sahkari Society, Sangli.
-He was former President of Annasaheb M. K. Patil Arthik Vikas Mahamandal, Maharashtra.
+Sanjay Ramchandra Patil is a politician from Tasgaon of Sangli district of Maharashtra state in India.

+Biography

 He was member of Legislative Council of Maharashtra from Nationalist Congress Party (NCP).
 He is present Member of Parliament for Sangli Lok Sabha constituency.
-He was competing with NCP Leader R. R. Patil for Tasgaon - Kavathe-Mahankal Legislative Assembly.
-He loss the election of MLA in Tasgaon Kavathe Mahankal Assembly by few votes.
+He was competing with NCP Leader R. R. Patil for Tasgaon-Kavathe Mahankal Legislative Assembly.
+He lost the election of MLA in Tasgaon Kavathe Mahankal Assembly by few votes.
 In February 2014 he quit NCP and joined Bharatiya Janata Party.
 He contested Sangli seat in Indian general elections in 2014 as BJP / NDA candidate and won the election with the majority of 238,000 votes.
 He defeated the Indian National Congress leader Pratik Patil.

-'Sangli First-Beyond the horizon' is an ambitious project for Sangli district.
+In 2019, he retained Sangli seat in the general election.
+In 2024, he lost the election for Sangli seat to Vishal Patil.
+On 25 October 2024 he joined the hands with Nationalist Congress Party Ajit Pawar to get a ticket from Tasgaon-Kavthe Mahankal Assembly to contest against Rohit Patil of Nationalist Congress Party Sharad Pawar and lost.